milaargo/asd123-product-research-case-study/README.md

 Both directions came from recurring research around **visible progress, predictability, immediate motivation, and knowing what came next**.

-The live product continued to evolve beyond the 2023 prototype, so these images are not intended to show a complete replacement of the original experience.
-They show how two research-backed product directions became part of the shipped product.

 ### Prototype Walkthrough

 The 2023 prototype shows how the UI team translated the broader research recommendations into a proposed experience, including progression, rewards, activity choice, onboarding, audio guidance, and accessibility controls.